VBukowsky81/PyTorchANN/README.md

 Here I present a quick PyTorch-built regression ANN model.
 Nothing fancy.
 But I have shown similar example with Keras before, well, this time it's PyTorch.

-PyTorch does is significantly differently.
+PyTorch does it significantly differently.
 As you can see, it's written as a class, and then data feeding, and epochs are run by a loop.

 It is obvious why PyTorch is using this format - enterprise-scale development.
 All the big companies use PyTorch like Tesla, Facebook, almost all.
 And you can see why - everything is neatly broken into sections - ANN build is here, activation functions are separately, forward pass is built by hand, then we loop through our data, and backprop.